2022 Wisconsin Secretary of State election

 The 2022 Wisconsin Secretary of State election took place on November 8, 2022, to elect the Secretary of State of Wisconsin.
 Incumbent Democrat Doug La Follette won re-election to an unprecedented 12th term in the office, narrowly defeating Republican state legislator Amy Loudenbeck.
+With a margin of 0.29%, this was the closest secretary of state race of the 2022 election cycle.